- Storing strategies are very important for the entire system. That's why Dewesoft X offers many ways of how to store data.

-We can see all the storing options in Acquisition mode -> channel setup -> storing tab.
+You can see all the storing options in Measure mode under the Storing tab.

 - Always fast

 With always fast and always slow storing options you can choose between different static acquisition rates and units.